udacity/CarND-LaneLines-P1/writeup.md

 ### Pipeline Weaknesses

 This pipeline has some limitations.
-It requires extensive paramter tuning to develop, and, as was demonstrated by the challenge video, it struggles when barriers parallel to lane markings provide an alternative edge which is detected.
+It requires extensive parameter tuning to develop, and, as was demonstrated by the challenge video, it struggles when barriers parallel to lane markings provide an alternative edge which is detected.
 This issue was compounded be the lack of color validation.
 Additionally, the lane markings must be well defined for this pipeline to work.
-Old worndown roads would certainly cause problems.
+Old worn-down roads would certainly cause problems.

-### Pipeline improvements
+### Pipeline Improvements

-The pipeline could be improved through the addition of a color filter to prevent edges from non lane markings be detected.
+The pipeline could be improved through the addition of a color filter to prevent edges from non-lane markings be detected.

 Another improvement would be a comparison of the detected lane width.
-Since lane width is generally constand around the country it would provide a effective mechanism for filtering out detected lines.
+Since lane width is generally constant around the country it would provide a effective mechanism for filtering out detected lines.